sagecontinuum/sage-auth/README.md

 - Add new app.
 - Add scopes: profile, urn:globus:auth:scope:auth.globus.org:view_identity_set
 - Specify redirect URL: https://<your-domain>/complete/globus/
-    - This requires SAGE UI to have an SSL certificate!
+    - This requires SAGE Auth to have an TLS certificate!
 - Generate new client secret

-SAGE UI has to be started with these two arguments:
+SAGE Auth server has to be started with these two arguments:
 - Globus_Auth_Client_ID
 - Globus_Auth_Client_Secret